year6b7a/item-network-factorio-mod/README.md

 Each request has a "limit" and "buffer" defined as follows:

-- Provide `item` to the network when there is more than `limit` in the network and store `buffer` items in this chest.
+- Provide `item` to the network when there are less than `limit` items in the network and store `buffer` items in this chest.
-- Request `item` from the network when there is less than `limit` in the network and store `buffer` items in this chest.
+- Request `item` from the network when there are more than `limit` items in the network and store `buffer` items in this chest.

 This method of defining requests is easy to use but also allows for complex production loops with both custom input and output priorities.